-- If you are a witness, we will update you on the progress of the court case at least once per hour and advise you when you can leave the court. - We will provide separate waiting rooms for prosecution and defence witnesses, and access to refreshments. - If you are entitled to give your evidence to court by live TV link, we will meet you on the day and explain the process for giving your evidence to court. - We will respond to requests received on behalf of witnesses, for court familiarisation visits, within 3 working days of receipt. - If you want to know what support is available to you when you arrive at court, we will direct you to Victim Support Scotland or other support services which are present in the court building.
+- If you are a witness attending one of our locations to give evidence in person or virtually, we will update you once per hour on the progress of the court case while you wait.
+We will advise when you are no longer required; - We will provide separate waiting rooms for prosecution and defence witnesses, and access to refreshments; - If you are due to give your evidence to the court by live TV link, we will ensure that an explanation of the process for giving your evidence is provided on the day, at the location, if not in advance of that; - We will respond to requests received on behalf of witnesses, for accommodating court familiarisation visits, within 3 working days of receipt;

+If you want to know what support is available to you when you arrive at court, we will direct you to Victim Support Scotland or other support services which are present in the court building or otherwise provide information on how to contact such support if they are not present at court.